chiragcshetty/models-on-the-move/demo/README.md

-Activate the conda enviranment with torch installed.
+First: Activate the conda enviranment with torch installed.

 ## Coordinator